bactopia/bactopia/docs/usage-complete.md

     --rnammer               Prefer RNAmmer over Barrnap for rRNA prediction

     --rfam                  Enable searching for ncRNAs with Infernal+Rfam

+    --skip_prodigal_tf      If a Prodigal training file was found, it will not be used
 ```

 ### Minmer Sketch Parameters